PyryL/ds-project/docs/messages.md

 * message total length, four big-endian bytes (value always `7`)
 * two constant bytes, `[111, 107]`

+Request from the leader node to the neighbor to write an array of backups:

+* message type, one byte, value `21`
+* message total length, four big-endian bytes
+* one or more of these items:
+    * the key, 8 big-endian bytes
+    * value length, four big-endian bytes
+    * the value

+Acknowledgement response from the backup neighbor to the leader node:

+* message type, one byte, value `0`
+* message total length, four big-endian bytes (value always `7`)
+* two constant bytes, `[111, 107]`

 ## Join

 Request from the joining node to the one known node: